 - Restart your system and see if it helps.

-If you have downloaded the latest driver from the manufacturer’s website, select the “Browse my computer from drivers” option in step 6 above.
+If you have downloaded the latest driver from the manufacturer’s website, you may run its setup file or select the “Browse my computer from drivers” option in step 6 above.
 After that, select “Let me pick from a list of available drivers on my computer,” and follow the on-screen instructions.

 Hope this helps.